|Kyleakin Environmental Group | sitemap | log in|

 The two routes that have been considered are either to utilise the Old Road or to take the route by Kyleakin Forest.

-Due to the extensive Works being carried out in Kyleakin Quarry by Marine Harvest to construct their £10million Fish Feed Plant, the Old Road to the north of the A87 has been compromised (April 2017), thus the easiest route would be from Kyleakin Roundabout to the Old Road on the south side of the A87, thence to Kyleakin Forest and follow the new track put in by FCS heading westwards.
+Due to the extensive Works being carried out in Kyleakin Quarry by Marine Harvest to construct their £10million Fish Feed Plant, the Old Road to the north of the A87 has been compromised (April 2017), thus the easiest route would be from Kyleakin Roundabout to the Old Road on the south side of the A87 to the turn-off for Kylerhea, thus joining up with the new sections through Upper Breakish.

 This would then allow cyclists the choice of either Kylerhea (and the Glenelg Ferry) or continue to Broadford via the existing Cycle Path at Upper Breakish.

 We have outline permission from the Estate of Sir Iain Noble (Fearann Eilean Iarmain) to put the Route in across their land and we have received positive feedback at a Site Meeting with FCS.

 KEG will be arranging new Site Meetings to discuss these proposals with the relevant Landowners & Managers in 2018.